-Nine to twelve day courses are presently offered although shorter courses can also be made available. ( see page on Upcoming Courses for further information)
+Six to ten day courses are presently offered although shorter courses can also be made available. ( see page on Upcoming Courses for further information)

 The techniques of painting are taught in a clear and concrete way enabling the students to easily apply what they have learnt once the workshop is completed.
 Great emphasis is placed on the student acquiring "hands-on"experience, in order to be able to comprehend and put into practice the techniques Byzantine icon painting requires.

 If you can form a group of students, Theodore Papadopoulos can come and conduct the classes in your country of residence if you desire.

 To schedule a workshop in your area or attend a workshop in Larissa.....please contact Theodore Papadopoulos for information and availability.

 Accommodations are available to students from other parts of Greece andinternational students.

 Byzantine iconography in general and the rules which govern it will be discussed to increase the understanding of the basic principles and the artistic philosophy of Orthodox iconography.